pixijs/pixijs/README.md

 This will create a minified version at `bin/pixi.min.js` and a non-minified version at `bin/pixi.js` with all the plugins in the pixi.js project.

-If there are specific plugins you don't want, say "spine" or "interaction", you can exclude those:
+If there are specific plugins you don't want, say "interaction" or "extras", you can exclude those:

 ```
-$> gulp build --exclude spine --exclude interaction
+$> gulp build --exclude extras --exclude interaction
 ```

 You can also use the short-form `-e`:

 ```
-$> gulp build -e extras -e spine -e interaction -e filters
+$> gulp build -e extras -e interaction -e filters
 ```

 ### How to generate the documentation ###